PhoduCoder/pytorch-tutorial/Perceptron-Notes.md

 Cost function is average of losses for all samples, i.e. we calculate the losses for each sample and then average over the losses

-Sometimes, averaging may not be a great idea especially when we have a sensitive datasets i.e. many outliers in that loss sample may hide that effect
+Sometimes, averaging may not be a great idea especially when we have a sensitive datasets[sample variability] i.e. many outliers in that loss sample may hide that effect

 For that reason, you will see losses to be calculated in batches of samples